martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 be signed.

 In comparison, content-based origins do not require signatures.
-Questions of validity only apply at the point that a state transfer is initiated.
+Questions of validity only apply at the point that a state transfer is attempted.
 However, this has drawbacks also.
-Content is not attributed to origins and state is not available to an online origin until a transfer is initiated.
-This avoids the complexity inherent to merging two different security models.
-Additionally, the process of state transfer is likely quite complicated in practice.
+Content is not attributed to origins and state is not available to an online origin until a transfer is complete.
+This avoids the complexity inherent to merging two different security models, but the process of state transfer could be quite complicated in practice.

 In terms of usability, the identity attributed to content from a content-based origin is opaque and not particularly relatable.
 Though state might eventually